Right To Work In The UK Update

 Share codes are only valid for 90 days after they’ve been issued.
 Employers should visit ‘view a job applicant’ right to work details on www.gov.uk and access the employer part of the service.

 The individual may share the code with the employer, the individual can also share it through the service where the employer will get an email from right.to.work.service@notifications.service.gov.uk.
-To check the persons right to work details:
+To check the person’s right-to-work details:

 • Enter the share code